judah/pier/Readme.md

 arguments and input dependencies.
 This file organization is similar to Nix, though Pier aims for much more fine-grained build steps than a standard Nix package.

+Build outputs are also mirrored into a shared cache, located at `~/.pier/artifact/{HASH}`.
+Files are hard-linked between there and the local `_pier`.
+This enables sharing work between multiple projects.
+To disable this behavior, use the command-line flag `--no-shared-cache`.

 If necessary, `pier clean-all` will delete the `_pier` folder (and thus wipe out the entire build).
 That folder can also be deleted manually with `chmod -R u+w _pier && rm -rf _pier`.
 (Files and folders in `_pier` are marked as read-only.)